ipavanteja/Linux-Commands/README.md

    file.txt
    ```
    - We can create `multiple files` at a time by `touch file1.txt file2.txt file3.txt`.
-   - We can `auto generate file` names using curl braces while creating multiple files like in the following example:
+   - We can `auto-generate file` names using curl braces while creating multiple files like in the following example:
    ```
    $ touch file_name{1..3}.txt
    $ ls